 And just like that we were in the thick of the holiday season.

 I found a common denominator in those that are not thrilled with the holidays…obligations.

-Obligations to go to everything you are invited to, buy everyone you know some heartfelt gift, visit every relative you ever had (even the ones you dislike), keep family traditions while trying to start your own, the evil Elf on the Shelf…this list goes on.
+Point in case, obligations to go to everything you are invited to, buy everyone you know some heartfelt gift, visit every relative you ever had (even the ones you dislike), keep family traditions while trying to start your own, the evil Elf on the Shelf…this list goes on.

 Know part of why I enjoy the holidays so much?

 Now you may be saying to yourself…don’t you piss off some people?
-Yep.